Mental Health Counseling - Crystal Lake - Therapy - Midway Mediation & Counseling

 How Does Brainspotting Work?

 BSP makes use of this natural phenomenon of self-healing through its use of relevant eye positions that are called "brainspots."
 The client's own neurobiology (twitches, blinks, respiration changes, etc.) helps the BSP therapist and/or the client himself locate the brainspot (eye position), which reflexively signals the therapist that the source of the problem has been found.
 When the client holds that eye position for the duration of the BSP session, the healing happens naturally and automatically, with or without talking about the traumas or anxiety.
-Duration of treatment will vary, but BSP can help to resolve years of mental, emotional or physical dysregulation in as little as one session.
+Duration of treatment will vary, but BSP can help to resolve mental, emotional or physical dysregulation in as little as one session.

 Picture